ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 The following terminal commands in the tutorial instructions are performed in VirtualBox Sandbox and Mac machine.
 For windows users, to run the following terminal commands, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).

-If on mac or linux, to add `sandbox.hortonworks.com` to your list of hosts, open the terminal, enter the following command:
+If on mac or linux, to add `sandbox.hortonworks.com` to your list of hosts, open the terminal, enter the following command, replace {Host-Name} with the appropriate host for your sandbox:

 ~~~bash
 echo '{Host-Name} sandbox.hortonworks.com' | sudo tee -a /private/etc/hosts
 ~~~

-If on windows 7, to add `sandbox.hortonworks.com` to your list of hosts, open git bash, enter the following command:
+If on windows 7, to add `sandbox.hortonworks.com` to your list of hosts, open git bash, enter the following command, replace {Host-Name} with the appropriate host for your sandbox:

 ~~~bash
 echo '{Host-Name} sandbox.hortonworks.com' | tee -a /c/Windows/System32/Drivers/etc/hosts